 They do so with good reasoning, as Virginia Tech won 13 games last season, received an at-large bid to the NCAA Championships and advanced to the Elite Eight before a 2-0 loss to Wake Forest ended the Hokies' season.
 Their incredible campaign and subsequent run in the tournament served as one of the best stories in Virginia Tech athletics during the 2016-17 academic year.
 "It was great," Tech head men's soccer coach Mike Brizendine said.
 "Before the season, we thought that we would be pretty good.
 Definitely when we got to the NCAA tournament, we exceeded even our own expectations.
 It was a really fun season, not just because of the success we had and going to the Elite Eight.
 We just had a great group of guys."
 Most of that great group of guys return for this upcoming season.
 Yes, the Hokies saw six seniors depart, including steady Juan Pablo Saavedra and second-leading scorer Alessandro Mion.
-Toronto FC of Major League Soccer drafted Saavedra in the fourth round, and Mion winning variety. plays in Cyprus, which gives an indication of their talent.
+Toronto FC of Major League Soccer drafted Saavedra in the fourth round, and Mion plays in Cyprus, which gives an indication of their talent.
 But nine of the 11 starters return, including a trio that serves as the top goal scorer (Marcelo Acuna), the goalkeeper (Ben Lundgaard), and the leader, Collin Verfurth, a "glue" guy who takes care of the little things that allow big things to happen.
 That alone creates lofty expectations for a program that won just five games two years ago.
 "We return nine of 11 starters, and six or seven of them are locks," Brizendine said a week before fall practice started.
 "It's just a matter of blending in those other guys and figuring out how we can get our best 11 on the field.
 It's going to be competitive, and that will be another thing that will be so much fun about preseason."
 The player getting the most attention is Acuna, who transferred to Tech from Houston Baptist before last season.
-As a Hokie, Acuna earned All-ACC honors after leading the team with 11 goalsa number that ranked third in the ACC.
+As a Hokie, Acuna earned All-ACC honors after leading the team with 11 goals-a number that ranked third in the ACC.
 Acuna gave the Hokies something that they needed - a player with the ability to put the ball in the back of the net on a consistent basis.
-He delivered in the clutch, too, as five of his goals were of the game- MEN'S SOCCER ready for ENEOR after terrific 2016 season ERFURT The Hokies return nine of 11 starters and most of their roster from last year's Elite Eight run, creating a lot of preseason optimism, but a difficult schedule looms this fall by Jimmy Robertson 34 Inside Hokie Sports "He was a compliment to what we already had," Brizendine said.
+He delivered in the clutch, too, as five of his goals were of the gamewinning variety.
+"He was a compliment to what we already had," Brizendine said.
 "I thought we should have gone to the NCAA tournament two years ago.
 But for one reason or another, mainly injuries, we didn't ... we had a good foundation, but he was the piece that put us over the top, and it helps that he's a goal scorer.
-Those close games that we'd tie or lose late because of something freakish, we'd win [last season] because he'd score the goal.
-Half of his goals were goals that mattered."
-Brizendine expects to see a more balanced attack this season.
-Verfurth, who rotates between forward and midfielder, scored two goals and recorded an assist last season.
-He anchors things for the Hokies, keeping players in the right spots and helping younger guys like Brendan Moyers (two goals, three assists), James Kasak (one goal, one assist), Nico Quashie (two goals) and Daniel Damiani, who played in 14 games before an injury ended his season.
-The four freshmen played significant minutes a year ago, and Brizendine hopes to see continued development.
-He also wants to see strides made by some of his upperclassmen, including the likes of Gino Rossi and Forrest White.
-Rossi registered a goal and three assists, while White scored the game-winning goal in the Hokies' upset of Indiana in the NCAA tournament - his lone goal of the season.
-"If those guys can do what I think they can do, that changes everything," Brizendine said.
-"If you have three guys that can score five to seven goals, guess what that does for Marcelo?
-It opens everything for him."
-On the back line, the Hokies need to find replacements for Saavedra and Mion.
-The two combined for four goals and five assists, but arguably more importantly, stabilized Tech's defensive efforts.
-Expect Will Mejia and Elias Tamburini, who both started all 22 games last season, to take over the production and leadership shown by the two departed seniors.